 When we speak about a place where workers can talk, it's not only for talking, but also acting.
 Workers express themselves when they occupy the factory: it's the place where they can talk.
 The ideas are materialized.
-The general strike generated such concepts as "workers' power" and "make the factories run"; these things could not have been done by the This rejection of earlier revolutionary theory is one of the important things that emerged from the struggle.
+The general strike generated such concepts as "workers' power" and "make the factories run"; these things could not we don't agree with the position of these so-called revolutionary organizations.

+This rejection of earlier revolutionary theory is one of the important things that emerged from the struggle.
 No one imagined that things would happen as they did.
 The ordinary student was as astonished as the political organizer.
 This is close to the guerrilla theory of revolution which says the revolutionary organization doesn't exist before the struggle but appears through the struggle.
 This explains why we're against a certain type of institution or organization which controls or limits its own development.
 We also oppose certain phenomena which appear within an organization such as identification with leaders on the part of "followers."